SarveshwarSenthilKumar/Flask-Development-Template/README.md

 5. Submit a pull request detailing your changes.

 For any questions or suggestions, email Sarveshwar Senthil Kumar at Sarveshwar313@gmail.com.
-Feel free to add on to ToDo.txt.
+Feel free to add on to `ToDo.txt`.

 ## License